 Muffin Tin Toss

 Set it up: Write word families (such as –ake and –ing) on 2-inch circle cutouts.
-Place the cutouts in the spaces of a muffin tin.
-Place the tin and a container of buttons or counters in a center with a clipboard, a recording sheet, and pencils.
+Place the cutouts in the 12 spaces of a muffin tin.
+Place the tin and a container of buttons or counters in a center.
+Add a clipboard, a recording sheet, and pencils.

 Play it: Invite children to take turns tossing a button or counter into the tin.
 Challenge each child to come up with a word that uses the word family written in the tin where the button lands, and then write the word on a recording sheet.
 For example,